-Municipal trade tax rates range from 13% to 17%, depending upon the municipality the business operates in.
-For trade tax purposes, capital gains from the sale of shares are generally tax exempt, whereas dividends received from a German-located corporation are only tax exempt if the shareholding amounts to at least 15% (or 10% if the shareholding is received from an EU company).
+Municipal trade tax rates mainly range from 13% to 17%, depending on the municipality in which the business operates.
+For trade tax purposes, capital gains from the sale of shares are generally tax exempt, whereas dividends received from a German-located corporation are only tax exempt if the shareholding amounts to at least 15%.
 However, 5% of the proceeds are deemed non-deductible expenses, resulting in an effective trade tax burden of approximately 0.7%.